 The first thing to check is the battery of your remote.
 If that’s in working order, you’ll need to contact an auto locksmith.
 The locks on your car may need replacing in the worst-case scenario or your remote may need reprogramming.

-The average cost for an auto locksmith is £130 based on our data from 2021 for Ford Mondeos.
+The average cost for an auto locksmith is £130 based on our data for Ford Mondeos.